lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ species form a unique symbiotic relationship with _Trichormus azollae_; the cyanobacterium resides in specialized leaf cavities of the fern.
 The symbiosis main function, from the host-plant perspective, is that _T. azollae_ sequesters di-nitrogen gas from the air and shares this with the host.
-Several papers claim to have cultured _T. azollae_ on standard cyanobacterial media like BG11.
+Several papers claim to have cultured _T. azollae_ on standard cyanobacterial media like BG11 [@Franche1985; @Zimmerman1987; @abd2013; @Parente2017].
 We have tried to do reproduce this ourselves, and have talked to scientists better equipped to do so than us.
 Yet all efforts failed.
 Additionally, I find that papers claiming a culturing protocol for _T. azollae_ lack proper checks.
 More often than not, these checks are a PCR for the very common nitrogenase gene, or a visual check for heterocysts common to many genera of cyanobacteria.
-I suspect these works describe cultures of other cyanobacteria, as have others [@Pereira2014].
+I suspect these works describe cultures of other cyanobacteria, as have others [@Pereira2014; @Ladha1982].
+Some independently sequenced genomes of these cultures showed remarkable genomic resemblance.
+Perhaps other (not per say symbiotic) cyanobacteria are systematically associated to Azolla, and are in fact culturable [@Pratte2021].

 Like the organisation of the Nostocaceae family, the genus name of _T azollae_ is also up for debate [@Pereira2014; @Baker2003].
 In most work of our lab, we write _Nostoc azollae_ when we refer to the symbiont.